 The signed form is returned by the student to the DCO where the signed copy is maintained in the files.
 When forms are returned, the Director will send an e-copy of the form to the professor so that the professor can maintain an electronic file of the accommodations for each class.
 The professor may also elect to make a copy for his academic files.
 With proper documentation, students are entitled to accommodations at any point during the semester.
 However, for students’ academic success and for administrative convenience, these procedures are strongly encouraged during the first two weeks of class.

-Once email verification has been sent to the professor, a student’s responsibility may not end.
+Once the professor signs the accommodation form, a student’s responsibility does not end.
 Because classes are so tightly scheduled and space is limited, a student must notify a professor in advance of any test or quiz for which (s)he will require extra time or a separate, reduced-distraction room.
 This is in order that arrangements may be made ahead of time, if needed.
 For scheduled quizzes and exams, a professor should be notified one to two class periods beforehand, if possible.
 For a final exam, a professor should be notified a week in advance.
 Failure to give adequate notice to professors of the need for separate exam room accommodations may result in the lack of those accommodations.

 Occasionally, a student may not want to disclose a known disability, expecting that (s)he will succeed without academic accommodations.
 When the academic workload, coupled with Regiment responsibilities, becomes overwhelming, a student at mid-semester may suddenly realize (s)he needs help.
 Provided that this disclosure and documentation submission is timely (timely is not considered to be the day of an exam), the same initial forms procedure is to be followed: documentation submission, intake meeting, form agreement signed by professors, and forms returned to the DCO.